- Law Clerk to the Honorable Edith Brown Clement, United States Court of Appeals for the Fifth Circuit

 - Beginning in 2013, Stephen represented an excess insurer in a first-party coverage action brought by a volunteer organization for coverage on sexual abuse claims.
 Stephen, along with Minor Pipes, successfully brought the case to resolution at mediation before trial.

-- In 2008, Stephen successfully defended an insurer in a significant claim brought by a homeowner whose home suffered wind damage in Hurricane Katrina.
+- Stephen successfully defended an insurer in a significant claim brought by a homeowner whose home suffered wind damage in Hurricane Katrina.
 After obtaining a take-nothing summary judgment on a policy exclusion in a Civil District Court in New Orleans, the Firm convinced the Louisiana appellate court to affirm, and convinced the Louisiana Supreme Court to deny the homeowner’s writ application.
 See Ganier v.
 Specialty Risk Associates, Inc., 977 So.
 2d 1089 (La.
 Ct.
 App.
 4th Cir.
 2008), writ denied, 980 So.
 2d 691 (2008).

 - Stephen obtained complete dismissal of all claims asserted against the Firm’s client, a regional law firm, in a negligent misrepresentation and breach of fiduciary duty suit in federal court arising out of a failed real estate investment.